Preschool Sorting Activity Using Recycled Denim Pockets

 Stitch felt squares of different colors to the pockets or apply with a glue gun.

-• Insert the foam shape into the pocket with the matching color.
+Insert a foam cutout into the pocket with the matching color.

 Preschool sorting and counting math games